Americana, São Paulo: Constitutionalist Revolution and economic development

 At the time of the beginning of the Getúlio Vargas dictatorship in Brazil in 1930, Americana was undergoing a profound economic transformation due to the rise of the textile industry there (the city was known as the "Rayon Capital").

-In 1932, during the administration of Mayor Antonio Zanaga, the revolt known as the Constitutionalist Revolution erupted against Vargas' regime.
+In 1932, during the administration of Mayor Antonio Zanaga, the revolt known as the Constitutionalist Revolution erupted against Vargas's regime.
 Americana sent volunteers to this revolution, and three of them, Jorge Jones, Fernando de Camargo and Aristeu Valente (from Nova Odessa, then part of Americana), perished during the struggle.
 Their sacrifice is remembered in Americana to this day.

 In 1938, Mayor Zanaga changed the name of the town from Villa Americana to Americana, and due to the economic transformation of the town, the Comarca of Americana was created on December 31, 1953, during the administration of Mayor Jorge Arbix.
 In 1959, during the administration of Mayor Abrahim Abraham, Nova Odessa was made autonomous as its own municipality.

 Between 1960 and 1970, the rapid development of Americana led many people to move there in search of work.
 Because of its size, there was not enough room to accommodate the new residents and many lived on the border of Santa Bárbara d'Oeste and Americana, creating what is known today as Zona Leste de Santa Bárbara (East Santa Barbara).

 The same also occurred because the majority of the population were unaware of the location where one municipality ended and where another began.
 The confusion came about because municipal limits were not yet fully determined.
 The problem was solved with the creation of a major avenue, today called Avenida da Amizade (Friendship Avenue), which became the dividing line.

 At the same time as these developments, some problems were also created.
 The sudden increase in population caused an imbalance in the public accounts of the municipality, which was not ready for such a great number of new residents.